Keyboard shortcuts

 Response Format

-Your processor must respond with one line per request:
+Your processor must respond with one line per request.

-• Boolean strings: "true" (allow) or "false" (deny)
+• Boolean strings: "true" (allow) or "false" (deny) - same as boolean

 • Any other text: Treated as deny with that text as the message (e.g., "Access denied" becomes a deny with message "Access denied")